frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 ![_config.yml]({{ site.baseurl }}/images/trap_house.jpg)
 *2 Chainz's Pink Trap House in Atlanta, GA*

-If you’re not interested in getting into the technical details of this project and just want to play around with generating your own trap lyrics, you can use the web app I created [here (I've taken it down for cost reasons, but I'll be putting a less resource intense version up soon!)](http://trap-generator.zeager.xyz).
+If you’re not interested in getting into the technical details of this project and just want to test your trap knowledge by guessing which lyrics are computer generated, you can use the web app I created [here](http://trap-generator.zeager.xyz).
 If you'd like to check out the code, it's available [here](https://github.com/frankiezeager/trap_generator)

 ## Intro to the Trap Music Genre